cityofaustin/atd-knack-services/README.md

 - `--app-name, -a` (`str`, required): the name of the source Knack application
 - `--container, -c` (`str`, required): the object or view key of the source container
 - `--date, -d` (`str`, optional): an ISO-8601-compliant date string.
 If no timezone is provided, GMT is assumed.
 Only records which were modified at or after this date will be processed.
-If excluded, all records will be processed.
+If excluded, all records will be processed and the destination dataset will be
+*completely replaced*.

 ### Publish records to ArcGIS Online